Skip to content

 Header Matching Rules v2.1.0

-GripMock supports powerful header matching capabilities to control stub responses based on gRPC request headers.
-Use equals, contains, and matches rules to create precise header matching patterns for authentication, versioning, and request routing.
+GripMock supports header matching to control stub responses based on gRPC request headers.
+Use equals, contains, matches, and anyOf rules for authentication, versioning, and routing.

 Basic Syntax